MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 After you've signed up for app governance, you'll need to wait up to 10 hours to see and use the product.

-If you are unable to see the app governance option in the settings page, it might be due to one or more of the following reasons:
+If you're unable to see the app governance option in the settings page, it might be due to one or more of the following reasons:

-- App governance is not yet supported in your region.
+- App governance isn't yet supported in your region.

 - Your organization is in a government cloud.

-- We are unable to serve you at the moment due to capacity constraints.
+- We're unable to serve you at the moment due to capacity constraints.

 You can join the waitlist and provide your consent, so that we can turn on app governance for your organization automatically when app governance becomes available for you.
-When we turn on app governance, we will notify you by email.
+When we turn on app governance, we'll notify you by email.

 For example: